 For a sleek suit that exudes masculinity and elegance, Hugo Boss is a favorite suit brand for men across the globe.
 Available in classic, no-nonsense colors, the luxury label offers suits for every occasion.
 For the office, select a comfortable and sophisticated regular fit.
 If you’re seeking a contemporary suit that fits sculpts to the contours of the body, then the slim fit is for you.
 Finally, extra slim cuts are available for a razor-sharp evening ensemble.

 29. Acne Studios

 What began as a leading Swedish denim brand has since evolved into one of the world’s best suit companies.
 Specializing in modern, innovative colors and shapes, Acne Studio’s aesthetic is always on-trend.
 With a wide range of styles on offer to suit a variety of silhouettes, this brand has a loyal following of clients internationally.

 30. Ralph Lauren Purple Label

 Established in 1967, Ralph Lauren is a luxury brand that has proved itself in the world of high fashion.
 Accordingly, its Purple Label suits are examples of masterful craftsmanship and tailoring.
-Sourcing only the finest materials and fabrics, these suits are available as ready-to-wear or in personalised made-to-measure styles.
+Sourcing only the finest materials and fabrics, these suits are available as ready-to-wear or in personalized made-to-measure styles.

-A Lanvin suit may be instantly recognised by its minimalist, form-fitting design that draws attention to the masculine physique of its wearer.
+A Lanvin suit may be instantly recognized by its minimalist, form-fitting design that draws attention to the masculine physique of its wearer.
 As one of the leading, original French fashion houses, Lanvin is a pioneer of design.
 Consequently, their menswear is created from the best materials available internationally.
 For men seeking subtle, luxurious details and dark, classic shades, make a trip to these stand-out tailors.

 When it comes to masterful cuts, high-quality fabrics and on-trend design, Reiss stands out from the crowd.
 With a focus on ensuring each client’s needs are met, they offer ready-to-wear suits in modern, classic, or slim fits featuring traditional horn buttons.
-Alternatively, they also offer personalised tailoring services and fully customisable suits.
-This ability to fully customise your suit from the cut and the lining down to the stitching and the buttons have made Reiss a favourite of celebrities and royals alike.
+Alternatively, they also offer personalized tailoring services and fully customizable suits.
+This ability to fully customize your suit from the cut and the lining down to the stitching and the buttons have made Reiss a favorite of celebrities and royals alike.

 33. Thom Browne